-Distribute the Strong Kids at Home sheet for lesson 1.
+Distribute the Strong Kids at Home sheet for session 1.
 Point out the Measuring Growth section on the back of the take-home paper.
 This is an opportunity for the students' parents to get a snapshot of the lesson and to consider what applying the lesson should look like in their child's life.

 Plan to give the Quarter Overview page included at the front of the Strong Kids at Home sheets to a parent of each student in your class.
-This page informs the parents of what their students are learning and guides the parents to have meaningful spiritual interaction with their children.
+This page informs the parents of what their students are learning.
 For your convenience, the summary page is also on the resource CD.
 Feel free to deliver it to your students' parents electronically.

-If you have not ordered the Strong Kids at Home sheets for this quarter, we encourage you to do so yet.
+If you have not yet ordered the Strong Kids at Home sheets for this quarter, we encourage you to do so.
 They provide a connection between your classroom and the home.